couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 #### 4. Ask Question from LLM

 The Question is asked to the LLM provided by AWS Bedrock (Llama3 here).
-The context which was received from similarity search is also appended to the question of which helps in returning answer context rich.
+The context which was received from similarity search is also appended to the question of which helps in returning context rich answer.

 ## Important Components